7 min read

 Step 2: Configure the Compliance Policy in Intune

 Once you have your rules, you input them into Intune.
-You will create separate policies for each platform (Windows, iOS, Android, macOS).
+You'll create separate policies for each platform (Windows, iOS, Android, macOS).

 • Navigate to the Endpoint Manager admin center.